The Medieval Project on Church Stretton

 The Church Stretton 1214 Medieval Fair took place during June 2014, starting with a banquet at the Sylvester Horne Institute, where guests tucked into medieval food and enjoyed period entertainment from musicians Merrie Noyse.

-The Festival had been organised to celebrate the 800 years of the town's history since it was granted a charter to hold a market by King John in 1214.
+The Festival had been organised to celebrate the 800 years of the town's history since King John ordered that a weekly market be held in 1214.

 There was a procession which was led by Shrewsbury Town Crier Martin Wood and children from local schools wearing medieval garb.
 It made its way from Sandford Avenue to Rectory Field, where a medieval village was recreated, with 30 traders and a host of historical entertainment.